-- 16. Each of the following is true of the acceptable macronutrient distribution ranges (AMDRs) except one.
-Which one is the exception? - a.
+- 16. Which is NOT true of the acceptable macronutrient distribution ranges (AMDRs)? - a.
 AMDRs were established to ensure sufficient intakes of the micronutrients. - b.
 One focus of the AMDRs is reduction of chronic disease. - c.
 Macronutrients are fat, carbohydrate, protein, and two polyunsaturated fatty acids. - d.
 Consuming amounts outside the AMDRs increases risk of insufficient intake of essential nutrients.

-AMDRs were established for the macronutrients, fat carbohydrate, protein, and two polyunsaturated fatty acids.
+AMDRs were established for the macronutrients, fat carbohydrate, protein, and two polyunsaturated fatty acids, rather than the micronutrients, like vitamins and minerals.
 The goal of the guideline is to ensure sufficient intakes of essential nutrients, while reducing risk of chronic disease.